Crossroads Diversified: A Print Case Study

-We choose a handy tote style bag in a non-woven poly, holds up well under daily use.
-A stainless steel travel mug for on the go.
+We choose a handy tote style bag in a non-woven poly which holds up well under daily use.
+A stainless steel travel mug for those on the go.
 A large white bistro coffee mug to get your morning going.
 A pen and small note book as some handy tools to help promote success.
-Then we included small items like a foam football, foldable flyer, bag clip and a handy mirror to draw people in and take a look at the program.
+Then we included small items like a foam football, foldable flyer, bag clip, and a handy mirror to draw people in and take a look at the program.

 If you are building brand loyalty through networking, trade shows, fairs or festivals it is always a good idea to have a few small items that people can walk away with to keep your brand or program top of mind.